Low-cost flights between Asunción and BA's Ezeiza announced

-Commercial aviation services linking Buenos Aires' Ezeiza International Airport with Asunción' Silvio Pettirossi by a budget airline have been announced for next month.
+Commercial aviation services linking Buenos Aires' Ezeiza International Airport with Asunción' Silvio Pettirossi by a budget airline have been announced.

 JetSMART is to offer three weekly flights Tuesdays, Thursdays, and Saturdays starting in November, making Paraguay the new country served by the carrier which is extending its presence in the region.
 JetSMART already serves Argentina, Brazil, Chile, Colombia, Peru, and Uruguay.